Getting a month ahead on expenses is budgeting bliss, your money Mecca.

 So let’s not take forever to get there.

 I’m just sayin’.
 You know the solution.
 You just need to implement it.

-Rule Four is a Sprint…Not a Marathon
+Getting a Month Ahead is a Sprint…Not a Marathon

 It’s worth the work.
 It’s worth the grind (combing through piles of junk to find stuff you can sell).
 Sweat (hauling a bunch of junk from the cellar to the garage to sell).
 Tears (selling aforementioned junk).
 Bloodshed (Here I’m referencing donating plasma specifically to fund your Buffer).

 This is one instance where we’re not talking about maintaining some new habit, we’re just talking about a short-term sprint to get to a new place, and stay there.
 When you arrive, the extra effort is no longer necessary.
 You’ve arrived.

 It’s akin to sprinting on a treadmill, then having the treadmill come to a complete stop.
 You don’t even need to walk anymore.
 As long as you just stand there and manage the current money inflows well (and you will, because you’re using Rules One, Two, and Three), you can literally just stand there maintaining the status quo.

 The Nitty-Gritty Details